isabella232/experience-manager-assets-essentials.en/guidelines.md

 ## Documentation Philosophy

 We know that [!DNL Adobe Experience Manager] users are working in highly competitive environments, striving to create digital experiences that will set them apart from their competitors.
-Therefore it is vital that when Adobe delivers advanced new tools in [!DNL Experience Manager], that these tools are complemented with accurate and clear documentation to allow the customer to immediately leverage their [!DNL Experience Manager] investment and maximize ROI.
+Therefore it is vital that when Adobe delivers advanced new tools in [!DNL Experience Manager], that these tools are complemented with accurate and clear documentation to let the customer to immediately leverage their [!DNL Experience Manager] investment and maximize ROI.

 The goal of the [!DNL Experience Manager] documentation is to put documentation into the hands of [!DNL Experience Manager] users as soon as possible.
 Therefore we prioritize accurate, usable documentation and strive to continually update and improve it.